84 best TV shows and series to watch on Netflix

 Gilmore Girls

+Remember when TV wasn’t all about crime dramas and alternate universes?
+This sharp-talking, caffeine-fuelled comedy from the early ‘00s was defining moment for many of us and ran for seven seasons.
+Set in a fictional town in Connecticut, it’s the story of a single mother, Lorelai, and her daughter, Rory as they navigate their lives.
+While they both face their own challenges, it’s the central relationship between them that’s the beating heart of the show.
+You’ll feel a huge rush of nostalgia and warmth as you watch.

-The sharp-talking, caffeine-fuelled comedy made a remarkable comeback thanks to Netflix, with A Year in the Life picking up on the Gilmores after years away.
-Watch on Netflix
+You may remember this series also made a remarkable comeback thanks to Netflix, with A Year in the Life reuniting the cast for four much-enjoyed episodes.

+Watch out for a couple of huge stars who were part of the cast – Melissa McCarthy as Lorelai’s best friend, Sookie St James and Milo Ventimiglia as a love interest for Rory.
+And if you’re wondering why Rory looks so familiar, we’ll help you out: Alexis Bledel who plays her also stars opposite Elisabeth Moss in The Handmaid’s Tale.

 - Gilmore Girls creator Amy Sherman-Palladino has “freedom” to make more when timing is right